Frequently Asked Questions

 Does independent research supports ethylene control’s claims?

 After an independent study in 1997 at the University of California Davis, research reported that the removal of ethylene gas is “critical to prevent concentrations that exceed the threshold for ethylene injury.”
 In this study, several products that claim to eliminate ethylene gas were tested.
 Only Ethylene Control was found to remove ethylene gas.
 Whether in the laboratory or in actual application.
 Ethylene control: an essential link in the cold chain.
 As markets expand across the country and around the world, preserving freshness is one of our biggest challenge.
 While refrigeration and humidity slow decay, they don’t halt the production of harmful ethylene gas.
 Use Ethylene Control products during post-harvest handling of fruit, vegetables and floral commodities during storage and shipment by truck or sea container.
 Distribution Centers Restaurants Specialty Packers Floral Reach-ins Packer/Shippers Institutions Retail Walk-ins Re-packers

 How safe are ethylene control products?

-The Power Pellets oxidize the ethylene gas with nascent oxygen (nascent oxygen is a type of oxygen that oxidizes ethylene gas and odors), converting the pellets into a organic fertilizer.
-Unlike most other products on the market there are NO disposal problems with our patented Power Pellets.
+The Super Fresh Media oxidize the ethylene gas with nascent oxygen (nascent oxygen is a type of oxygen that oxidizes ethylene gas and odors), converting the pellets into a organic fertilizer.
+Unlike most other products on the market there are NO disposal problems with our patented Super Fresh Media.
 The material and ink the sachets are made from that come in contact with the produce is approved by the FDA.
-Since our Power Pellets do not come in direct contact with produce there is no need for further approval.
+Since our Super Fresh Media do not come in direct contact with produce there is no need for further approval.

 - How does ethylene gas effect your produce?